BenWashburn1457/seatrac_driver/README.md

 ## Interfacing with the seatrac beacon

+### Seatrac Structs and Enums
+The seatrac_driver interfaces with the beacon through a serial connection.
+You can write and decode messages for the beacon using structures and enums provided by the seatrac_driver.
+Seatrac structures define the content and order of the message.
+Enums define the meaning of individual bytes.

+The seatrac defined enums can be found in [SeatracEnums.h](https://bitbucket.org/frostlab/seatrac_driver/src/main/include/seatrac_driver/SeatracEnums.h)

+The basic seatrac defined structs can be found in [SeatracTypes.h](https://bitbucket.org/frostlab/seatrac_driver/src/main/include/seatrac_driver/SeatracTypes.h)

+#### List of Common Seatrac Message Protocols
+Ping protocol
+Dat protocol

+#### List of Common non-message seatrac structs
+ACOFIX_T

+#### List of Common seatrac Enums
+BID_E
+CID_E
+AMSGTYPE_E

 ### Sending Commands to the beacon
 You can send a command to the beacon in three steps: define the command's struct, fill in the struct fields, and pass the struct to the `SeatracDriver::send` function.